fdjohnston/timepicker/README.md

-jQuery UI Timepicker by Fletcher Johnston (Originally by François Gélinas)
+jQuery Bootstrap Timepicker by Fletcher Johnston (Originally by François Gélinas)
 ========================================

 What